DENTAL CROWNS & CROWN REPLACEMENTS

 Dr. David Evans uses only the finest materials in creating custom dental crowns for both cosmetic and restorative purposes.
 A dental crown is a permanent covering that fits over the original tooth.
 Natural-looking, tooth-colored dental crowns are used to restore teeth that are damaged or significantly decayed.
 Dental crowns also can be used for purely aesthetic reasons for example, to change the shape, realign existing teeth, and whiten a tooth.

-Dental crowns can be made of many materials including porcelain, gold and other metals, and acrylic resin.
+Dental crowns and crown replacements can be made of many materials including porcelain, gold and other metals, and acrylic resin.
 Porcelain crowns are most common as they typically have the most realistic appearance.
-Whatever the situation, Dr. Evans has the experience and knowledge to produce dental crowns with superior results and provide each patient with a healthy smile.
+Whatever the situation, Dr. Evans has the experience and knowledge to produce dental crowns and replacements with superior results and provide each patient with a healthy smile.
 Contact us today to schedule an appointment.